“Is it too late to start a blog?”

 Have no fear, there are around 4 BILLION regular internet users.
 And your blog doesn’t actually need THAT many people to make it worth it.
 To be exact, the traffic numbers of a blog is only an indication of it’s profitability, but it’s not a very accurate one for small to medium sized blogs.
 Because not every reader is worth the same.
 1,000 loyal readers that buy your merch or use your links are worth so much more than 10,000 casual readers that don’t go through with any monetising action on your site.

-If anything a niche audience that doesn't have many alternatives is an absolute goldmine, because they're loyal and hungry for content.
-So don't be afraid to start that blog on something most people have never even heard about.
+If anything, a niche audience that doesn’t have many alternatives is an absolute goldmine, because they’re loyal and hungry for content.
+Don’t be afraid to start that blog on something most people have never even heard about.
 Your keywords would be less competitive and your readers will be loyal.

 However I will say this.
-Although you can start a blog on anything.
-ANYTHING. and you can still make a living off it.
-You need to be aware of the ways you can monetise it, because not all methods will work for every blog.
+Although you can start a blog on anything. and I mean ANYTHING.
+You need to be aware of the ways you can monetise, because not all methods will work for every blog.

-But there' always a way to monetise, you just need to know which way is best suited for your blog.
-Otherwise, starting a blog is ALWAYS the right time.
+But there’ always a way to monetise, you just need to know which way is best suited for your blog niche.

 Other resources you should check out:

 - The best way to start a blog is by using wordpress by buying a domain name and hosting it.
 You can check my post on how to choose a good domain registrar here.
 I also cover the basics of e-mail marketing too.